Food waste is sadly a growing problem for developed countries, but with the proper tools and food waste hacks, it’s easy to make changes at home.

 Composting leftovers is the eco-friendly way to discard food waste.
 In the proper environment, food breaks down into vitamin and nutrient rich material perfect for home gardening.

-Check out this complete guide to composting at home from the EPA to get started!
+Check out these 16 ways to start composting at home to get started!

 20. Give it Away